O Jeonghui: Work

-The short collection Chinatown contains three stories, the eponymous Chinatown, Wayfarer, and The Release, translated by Bruce Fulton and Ju-Chan Fulton.
-Chinatown takes place in Incheon (once Chemulpo)'s famous Chinatown, a tourist destination in the modern era, but a slum at the time.
+The short collection Chinatown contains three stories: the eponymous "Chinatown", "Wayfarer", and "The Release", translated by Bruce Fulton and Ju-Chan Fulton.
+"Chinatown" takes place in Incheon (once Chemulpo)'s famous Chinatown, a tourist destination in the modern era, but a slum at the time.
 Though the story is placed in the post-war era, and though it features unavoidable fallout from the war, it is much more a coming of age tale than a tale about effects of the war.
 The heart of the story is of a nine-year-old girl who comes to a greater awareness of sex and death.
 As the narrative moves forward, the girl observes the relationship, family, and eventual death of a prostitute named Maggie, as well as the sad death of her own grandmother.
-As backdrop to these events, O Jeonghui gives us the seventh pregnancy of the girl's mother, blending these stories into a collage representing the circle of life, ending with a final graceful note in a one sentence paragraph with which the narrator concludes her story: “My first menstrual flow had begun.”
+As backdrop to these events, O Jeonghui presents the seventh pregnancy of the girl's mother, blending these stories into a collage representing the circle of life, ending with a final graceful note in a one sentence paragraph with which the narrator concludes her story: "My first menstrual flow had begun."

-Wayfarer is the sad story of a woman who has been abandoned (in a cruel replay of childhood trauma) by her family and society.
+"Wayfarer" is the sad story of a woman who has been abandoned (in a cruel replay of childhood trauma) by her family and society.
 After killing a burglar, and spending two years in a mental hospital, Hye-Ja returns to a world that wants no part of her.
 Family and friends have reframed the killing of the burglar as the murder of a man who may or may not have been somehow related to Hye-Ja.
 In other words, Hye-Ja is suspected of having killed her lover.
 O Jeonghui cleverly weaves metaphors of blankness, coats of snow, and inaccessibility to paint a picture of Hye-Ja's isolation, an isolation so profound that Hye-Ja is spurned even by beggars.
 At the end, drunk and staggering, Hye-Ja walks down a road that she knows will never end.

-The Release portrays a mother and daughter united by a shared but separate tragedy.
+"The Release" portrays a mother and daughter united by a shared but separate tragedy.
 Both women have lost their husbands at an early age, and in a culture that is historically inimical to widows, this is a social kiss of death.
 The pain they share is exacerbated by the mother's intimate knowledge of what her daughter must undergo.

-The Bronze Mirror is in at least two collections, including the seminal Land of Exile.
-In The Bronze Mirror an elderly couple live with memory of their son, killed twenty years earlier in the April 1960 student revolution.
+"The Bronze Mirror" is in at least two collections, including the seminal Land of Exile.
+In "The Bronze Mirror" an elderly couple live with memory of their son, killed twenty years earlier in the April 1960 student revolution.

 The Bird is a thoroughly depressing story of two siblings in the economic slump of the mid-1990s.
 A 12-year-old girl and her brother are abandoned by their abusive father (who has already driven away the mother).
 The children are semi-adopted by an eclectic set of neighbors but soon enter an apparent downward spiral.